riccardoserraino/Insect_Classifier/README.md

 - ROS2 bridge for image and detection streaming
 - OCR service communication (C++ -> Python)
 - Real-time crop extraction and classification feedback loop
+- Led logic to show judges what insect was detected

 It is the robot-side execution layer responsible for running the full perception system directly on embedded vision hardware.